-Then you can meet us and see where your workshop will happen.
+Then you can meet us and see where your workshop will take place.

 Some people come straight from school and will be in their school uniform.
 This is fine.

 It is hard to concentrate if you are hungry.
-Have a healthy snack before you come to class.
-We can tell who has a sugar hit before class - it affects behaviour and focus.
+Have a healthy snack before you come to your workshop.
+We can tell who has had a sugar hit before workshops - it affects behaviour and focus.

 Arrive on time